South Carolina Dangerous Medical Device Lawyers

 A voluntary or mandated recall is unnecessary to bring a successful medical device lawsuit.
 Our lawyers hold manufacturers of defective medical devices responsible to those they have injured by putting profits ahead of patients.

 Every dangerous medical device case presents its own unique challenges.
 No two cases are alike.
 That’s why it’s important you have a personal injury attorney in South Carolina you can trust working hard on your case.

 Dangerous medical device lawsuits in South Carolina can be complicated

 Building a solid legal case takes great skill.
 You can’t simply assume that medical device manufacturers or insurance companies will fairly compensate you for your accident.
 You have to take strong legal action.
 If you don’t, you run the risk of being short-changed.
 That’s because insurance companies often only care about one thing: paying injury victims as little as possible.

 That’s not right.
-That’s why McGowan, Hood & Felder, LLC work so hard for injury victims.
+That’s why McGowan, Hood, Felder & Phillips, LLC work so hard for injury victims.
 Discover what we can do for you.

 Injured by a dangerous or defective medical device?
 Contact us in SC today

-McGowan, Hood & Felder, LLC – driven to succeed, focused on results.
+McGowan, Hood, Felder & Phillips, LLC – driven to succeed, focused on results.